tina4stack/tina4-python/TRANSLATIONS.md

 pybabel extract -o messages.pot .
 ```

-This will create a `messages.pot` file in the project directory.
+This will create a `messages.pot` file in the tina4_python directory.

 ### 3. Initialize Translations